tweedegolf/storage-abstraction/README.md

 const s = new Storage("s3");
 ```

-Environment variables that are automatically read:
+The environment variables that you need to set for this are:

 ```shell
 AWS_ACCESS_KEY_ID="your access key"